tvitcom/fusion-framework/README.md

 ```

-To use the starter kit as a starting point of a real project whose package name is `github.com/abc/xyz`, do a global
+To use the fusion-framework as a starting point of a real project whose package name is `github.com/abc/xyz`, do a global
-replacement of the string `github.com/tvitcom/qiangxue-ozzo-template` in all of project files with the string `github.com/abc/xyz`.
+replacement of the string `github.com/tvitcom/fusion-framework` in all of project files with the string `github.com/abc/xyz`.

 ## Project Layout

-The starter kit uses the following project layout:
+The fusion-framework uses the following project layout:

 ```shell
 .